 The “resolve” part of the Resolution for this potential WRC-27 agenda item should include following four items:

 a) Possible allocation of mobile-satellite service shall not cause harmful interference to, nor claim protection from the stations of Mobile Service, including the terrestrial IMT systems.
-Protection criteria of services allocated on a primary basis should be studied during this study cycle.
+Protection criteria for the mobile service allocated on a primary basis should be studied during this study cycle.

-b) Possible allocation of mobile-satellite service shall not cause harmful interference to, nor claim protection from the stations of BSS in the bands 2500 – 2690.
-Protection criteria of services allocated on a primary basis should be studied during this study cycle.
+b) Possible allocation of mobile-satellite service shall not cause harmful interference to, nor claim protection from the stations of BSS in the frequency band 2500 – 2690 MHz.
+Protection criteria for the broadcasting satellite service allocated on a primary basis should be studied during this study cycle.

 c) Possible allocation of mobile-satellite service is intended to use only for direct communications between non-GSO satellite and IMT user equipment in terrestrial IMT systems.